retroriff/supercollider-px/README.md

 | `hold`    | None                                                                                                                        | The note off message will not be sent and will keep the notes pressed |
 | `holdOff` | None                                                                                                                        | "Panic" message, kills all notes on the channel pattern               |

-## TR08: A Roland TR-08 Controller
+## TR08: A Roland TR-08 MIDI Controller

 It can send MIDI messages to a Roland TR08. if the device is not available, plays TR-808 SynthDefs instead: